About Primitive Lifeways

-We offer a wide variety of skills and mentoring services–including the following: wilderness therapy, rehabilitation services, bow and arrow making, primitive fire, shelters, primitive traps and snares, weaving and fiber arts, atlatl and dart making, rock art, edible and medicinal plants, stone and bone tools, animal tracking, ancient jewelry and much more!
+We offer a wide variety of skills and mentoring services–including the following: wilderness therapy, rehabilitation services, bow and arrow making, primitive fire, shelters, primitive traps and snares, weaving and fiber arts, atlatl and dart making, rock art, archaeological research, edible and medicinal plants, stone and bone tools, pottery, animal tracking, ancient jewelry and much more!

 “Everything on earth has a purpose, every disease an herb to cure it and every person a mission.
 This is the Indian theory of existence.”